 To update a vintage chandelier, Cover the Sleeves with Decorative Paper

 Many times the candle sleeves are creamy colored, and I wanted a crisp white in this room.
-With a little decoupage medium and some decorative paper, I was able to totally transform the look of the chandelier!
+With a little decoupage medium ( you can buy it HERE) and some decorative paper, I was able to totally transform the look of the chandelier!
 I chose a grey and white floral to coordinate with the headboard fabric.

 The crisp gray and white paper updated the whole look of the chandelier, giving it a modern touch while still keeping it’s classic appeal.